EdyJ/blender-to-unity-fbx-exporter/README.md

 ## Notes

-- Not yet tested with armatures nor animations.
+- Not tested with armatures nor animations.
 - No option to export selected objects only.
 This is intentional.
-The nature of the fix might cause unexpected results if a child is selected without its parent.
+The nature of the fix for Unity might cause unexpected results if a child object is selected without its parent.
+Use Collections for defining the objects to be exported.

 ## How it works